digital-asset/docs.daml.com/docs/2.10.0/docs/json-api/index.rst

   ID>:<module>:<entity>``.

-  The package name format supports the smart contract upgrading feature, that contracts with different package IDs but the same package name can be used in a uniform manner.
+  The package name format supports the smart contract upgrading feature, allowing contracts with different package IDs but the same package name to be used in a uniform manner.

   Using the package ID format refers to a single package.